Hotmoka/hotmoka/tutorial/Takamaka.md

 Go now to the `blockchain` project and create a package `io.takamaka.ponzi` inside it.
 Copy the following code as `Main.java`.
 Its goal is to

-1. install `ponzi-0.0.1-SNAPSHOT.jar` in the node
+1. install `ponzi-0.0.1-SNAPSHOT.jar` in the store of the node
 2. create three players (that is, accounts)
 3. let the first player create an instance of `GradualPonzi` in the node and become the first investor of the contract